So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 When you’ve been pinning for a while, you want to know what sorts of pin designs are generating more engagement than others.
 This will help you create better, higher-performing pins in the future.

-Start by navigating to Pinterest Analytics:
+Start by navigating to Pinterest > Analytics > Overview:

 These are your top-performing pins in the date range you selected.